 Topically – applying to the skin

-Internally – adding to water, food, or to capsules and consuming it
+Internally – adding to water, to food, or to capsules and consuming it

 There is also a guide as to whether you can use the oil neat or whether it should be diluted.
 Not every oil is suitable for every purpose – for instance they recommend that Deep Blue blend is only for applying to the skin.

 These oils are very strong indeed – I have been amazed at how much more powerful they smell than any I have bought before.
 If, like me you are using essential oils for the first time or fairly new to aromatherapy, you need to be very careful with them.
 Learn as much as you can about the uses of each oil, dilute them appropriately and use one drop at a time or less in some cases.
 Don’t inhale or ingest too much at once, and be careful with how strong a solution you put on your skin expecially if it is sensitive.